raul23/SimulRPi/README.rst

    :alt: Example 05: terminal output

 ..
-   2 line breaks on GitHub and 3 on PyPI
+   1 line break on GitHub and 3 on PyPI

 |